-Voxels of an object are sorted according to two sorting keys.
+Volume Thinning proceeds as follows: Voxels of an object are sorted according to two sorting keys.
 The first sorting key is gradient magnitude, the second sorting key is curvature magnitude of the iso-surface through the voxel.
 Reducing the sparseness factor according to gradient magnitude has the effect that the volume is continuously reduced to fewer and fewer strong iso-surfaces.
 As soon as only few iso-surfaces remain the reduction proceeds according to curvature magnitude.
-This has the effect that the iso-surfaces gradually dissolve and in the end (most sparse representation) only few high curvature lines (ridge, valley lines) remain.
-Figure 7(bottom) shows the first part of volume thinning, the reduction of the volume into iso-surfaces.
+This has the effect that the iso-surfaces gradually dissolve and in the end (most sparse representation) only few high curvature areas remain.
+Figure 8 (bottom) illustrates visibility reduction through volume thinning.